 To the uninitiated, parilla is the Latin American version of barbecue.
-Like it’s American counterpart, this style of cooking is all about grilled meats—and for carnivores sojourning in La Fortuna, La Parilla de Maria Bonita is a paradise.
+Like its American counterpart, this style of cooking is all about grilled meats—and for carnivores sojourning in La Fortuna, La Parilla de Maria Bonita is a paradise.
 There’s a wide variety to choose from, including everything from sausage platters and stuffed pork to Black Angus skirt steak and St. Louis Style ribs.
-Interestingly, there’s a heavy Lebanese influence here, and you can also find veggie-friendly Mediterranean options like falafel, and tabbouleh and fattoush salad.
-This restaurant is indeed a little place, a couple blocks off the city center.
+Interestingly, there’s a heavy Lebanese influence here, and you can also find veggie-friendly Mediterranean options like falafel, tabbouleh, and fattoush salad.
+This restaurant is indeed a little place, just a couple of blocks off the city center.

 La Fortuna town center, 100 meters south of Banco Popular